 Bob Chakravorti, PhD

-Bob along with two members of the Chakra Advisors' Global Advisory Board are working with the World Bank on a digital payments initiative funded by the Bill and Melinda Gates Foundation focusing on the effectiveness of public and private-sector initiatives such as financial inclusion, opening the financial ecosystem to new entrants, and providing fiscal incentives to encourage the acceptance of digital payments by micro, small, and medium retailers around the world.
+Bob along with two members of the Chakra Advisors' Global Advisory Board worked with the World Bank on a digital payments initiative funded by the Bill and Melinda Gates Foundation focusing on the effectiveness of public and private-sector initiatives such as financial inclusion, opening the financial ecosystem to new entrants, and providing fiscal incentives to encourage the acceptance of digital payments by micro, small, and medium retailers around the world.

 Bob has advised several clients on the changing technological and regulatory landscape.
 Bob provided thought leadership on the formulation of sound public policy for Visa, a leading global payments network.
 Bob also participated as a senior advisor on a USAID economic assistance program to a post conflict region of the world.
 Two examples of FinTech companies that Bob advised are Digital Mint and Inamo.
 Digital Mint increases access to electronic payments by making cryptocurrency accessible to underbanked households.
 Inamo developed an information platform that allows for a better mobile payments experience.